Table of Contents

 Heat-resistance superalloys are divided into three sub-categories defined according to the primary alloying element.
 They all share excellent heat and corrosion resistance, but each sub-group is better or worse in specific properties and used accordingly in different applications.

-Many of the superalloys are Proprietary names owned by a handful of steel manufactures that develop these materials.
+Many of the superalloys are Proprietary names owned by a handful of steel manufacturers that develop these materials.
 Besides the chemical composition, the manufacturers guarantee all the material’s mechanical and physical properties in a wide range of temperatures.

-Leading manufactures of heat resistance superalloys (HRSA):
+Leading manufacturers of heat resistance superalloys (HRSA):